A Functional Perspective on Knowledge Distillation in Neural Networks: Audio Results

 UrbanSound8K is a large event classification dataset that contains 18.5 hours of annotated sound event occurrences across 10 classes~\citep{10.1145/2647868.2655045}.
 It has 6,985 training set instances and 1,747 testing set instances which are between 0 and 4 seconds in duration.

-\paragraph{Findings:}We find that for UrbanSound8K knowledge transfer is significant allowing the rejection of the null hypothesis for knowledge sharing.
-For both the VGG architecture there is considerable knowledge transfer compared to the baseline controls, but for the transformer architecture there is only marginal knowledge transfer.
-We also find that there is asymmetric knowledge transfer with a weighting towards negative knowledge transfer when the knowledge transfer is statistically significant and considerable.
+\paragraph{Findings:}We find that for UrbanSound8K knowledge transfer is statistically supported allowing the rejection of the null hypothesis for knowledge sharing mainly for the VGG but not for the AST.
+For the VGG architecture there is considerable knowledge transfer compared to the baseline controls, but for the transformer architecture there is only marginal knowledge transfer which relates to the difference in teacher loss between the VGG and AST.
+We also find that there is asymmetric knowledge transfer with a weighting towards negative knowledge transfer when the knowledge transfer is statistically supported and considerable.